nealhaddaway/bibfix/README.md

 The package is a work in progress and is part of the <a href="https://www.eshackathon.org/" target="_blank">Evidence Synthesis Hackathon</a>.

-## Here is a quick example of the workflow.

 To install the latest version of the package: